-To implement failover support in jConnect choose one of the following two methods:
+Implement failover support in jConnect using one of the following two methods:

-- 1 Use the two connection properties, REQUEST_HA_SESSION and SECONDARY_SERVER_HOSTPORT and set the following: - set REQUEST_HA_SESSION to true - set the SECONDARY_SERVER_HOSTPORT to the host name and port number where your secondary server is listening (see "Setting connection properties" on page 11, and the 'SECONDARY_SERVER_HOSTPORT' connection property in Table 2-2). - Use JNDI to connect to the server (See "Connecting to a server using JNDI").
+- Use the two connection properties, REQUEST_HA_SESSION and SECONDARY_SERVER_HOSTPORT, and set the following: - Set REQUEST_HA_SESSION to "true." - Set the SECONDARY_SERVER_HOSTPORT to the host name and port number where your secondary server is listening.
+See "Setting connection properties" on page 11, and the 'SECONDARY_SERVER_HOSTPORT' connection property in Table 2-2. - Use JNDI to connect to the server.
+See "Connecting to a server using JNDI".
 Include an entry for the primary server and a separate entry for the secondary server in the directory service information file required by JNDI.
-The primary server entry will have an attribute (the HA OID) that refers to the entry for the secondary server.
+The primary server entry has an attribute (the HA OID) that refers to the entry for the secondary server.